What Is the Alkaline Diet?

 Beverages

-You can drink alcohol and coffee in moderation on this diet:
+You can drink alcohol and coffee in moderation on the alkaline diet:

 • Coffee, which is slightly acid